TLevesque/style-guide/README.md

 var letter = 'a',
     number = 1;
 ```
-- Use "camel case" for variables naming (if it's for a class the first letter is uppercase).
+- Use "camel case" for variable naming (if it's for a class the first letter is uppercase).
 ```js
 // Good
 var myBoolean = true;